nanoric/c2py/README.md

  * Functions, class method, getters & setters can be customized using C++ template specialization if c2py is not good enough.(Wish you contribute your code to c2py instead of writing your own private solution)

+## Requirements

+to run c2py, you need Python3.6 or newer version. to build generated c++ sources, you need a compiler that supports C++17. they are:

+ * Visual Studio 2017 or newer version.
+Visual Studio 2019 is recommanded.
+ * gcc7 or newer version.
+Anything works.

 ## install
 ```bash
 pip install https://github.com/nanoric/c2py/archive/master.zip